ThierrySans/CSCC09/work/assignments/1/rubric.md

     - _ most of them but couple are missing
     - _ all of them without any exception

-1. Overall, the quality of the UI is: [select one]
+1. Overall, the quality of the UI design is: [select one]
-    - not implemented
     - poor
     - fair
     - good